FahadEbrahim/SCPD_FSE/README.md

 2. `scripts/run_all_adapters.sh`: Runs all adapters on all models for both dataset versions.

 ## The full results

-The full results of all experiments are available on `results/results.csv`.
+The full results of all experiments are available on `results/all_results.csv`.
 The logs and results are available on the following [wandb project](https://wandb.ai/fahad-ebrahim/ConPlag_Experiments_FSE_Final?nw=nwuserfahadebrahim).

+## Models and Adapters

+The models and adapters are available on [HuggingFace](https://huggingface.co/collections/buelfhood/conplag-experiments-672b66643add81b66a7fb9f2)

 ## [wandb](https://wandb.ai)